DrMint/Scrum-Bandicoot/README.md

 ### Backlog Product

 The Backlog Product is a very simplified Kanban board with just one column.
 The user can add, edit, remove tasks easilly from this interface.
-Please check the [[Documentation#Kanban Board|Kanban Board]] chapter to learn about how to interact with a Kanban board.
+Please check the Kanban Board chapter to learn about how to interact with a Kanban board.

 ![](/doc/project-backlog.png)